Views: 500 Author: Joan Publish Time: 2024-12-06 Origin: https://taihusnow.com/

 Silk's longevity can be influenced by the quality of silk.
 Low-quality silk may not last long.
 Direct sunlight can cause silk to fade, while moisture can affect the texture.
 It's wise to keep silk away from excessive sunlight and damp environments.

-Lastly, silk’s production raises environmental and ethical concerns.
-Most silk is produced by silkworms, and some people question the impact on these creatures.
-Additionally, the cost of silk can be a barrier for many, as quality silk tends to be expensive.
+Lastly, the cost of silk can be a barrier for many, as quality silk tends to be expensive.
 You may want to consider silk alternatives if affordability is a concern.

 Choosing silk means weighing its benefits against these points.
 Keep these factors in mind when deciding to buy silk products.